jiwoongjeon89/configure-ad/README.md

   <p>
     Part 1: Preparing Active Directory Infrastructure in Azure
   </p></h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.
+This lab is divided into 3 parts.<br />

 <h2>Environments and Technologies Used</h2>